mxpucci/WOKO_alert/README.md

 ```

 You can use the same **receiver_email** and **sender_email**.
-Since May 30 2022: You have to enable 2-step verification and set up app password for this app and set it the config file so that this app is allowed to login, else it will be considered a less secure app and gmail won't allow it to login.
+Since May 30, 2022: You have to enable 2-step verification and set up an app password for this app, and set the config file so that this app is allowed to log in, else it will be considered a less secure app and Gmail won't allow it to log in.
 See this for more info: https://support.google.com/accounts/answer/6010255, https://support.google.com/accounts/answer/185833?hl=en.
 **The script doesn't store and share your privacy data!**

 You can choose the appropriate url_woko depending on the city and whether you want sublets or not.
-For eg, "https://www.woko.ch/en/nachmieter-gesucht" only contains longterm listings while "https://www.woko.ch/en/zimmer-in-zuerich" contains both.
+For eg, "https://www.woko.ch/en/nachmieter-gesucht" only contains long-term listings while "https://www.woko.ch/en/zimmer-in-zuerich" contains both.

 ### 3. Run